datacoves/docs/docs/how-tos/airflow/initial-setup.md

-# How to set up Airflow for the first time
+# How to configure Airflow in Datacoves

 ## Turn on Airflow